 Consider writing down what makes you feel stressed.
 Track those things in a journal or your phone.
 After a while, you’ll be able to recognize the people, places, and situations that trigger your hypersensitivity.
-Knowing this will help you establish boundaries for what you can and can’t handle.
+Knowing this will help you establish boundaries for what types of environments nourish you or drag you down.

 For example, if you come to realize that going to a loud club and consuming alcohol will overstimulate you, opt for a quiet dinner with friends instead.